Skip to main content

 Algorithmically, we can loop through the reference array, generate random index based on the reference array length, then put that item (with that random index) to a new array.

-But since random can generate similar number (being floored or rounded down) as previous one, that can lead to duplicates.
+But since random can generate similar number (being floored or rounded down) as the previous one, that can lead to duplicates.

-For example
+For Example

-Deletion
+🚮 Deletion Technique

 Example array input: